-20 SIMPLE CHRISTMAS TRADITIONS THAT WON’T BREAK THE BANK
+20 SIMPLE CHRISTMAS TRADITIONS TO MAKE THE HOLIDAYS MEMORABLE

-Christmas can be an expensive time of year but there are some wonderful, memorable but very simple Christmas traditions that won’t break the bank.
+Christmas can be an expensive time of year but there are some wonderful, memorable but very simple Christmas traditions to make the holidays memorable.
 Check out this post for a list of simple festive traditions that won’t cost much, if anything.
 Enjoy them with your family and loved ones to make this Christmas really special.

 WHAT DOES CHRISTMAS MEAN TO YOU?